tlongren/jquery-sticky-alert/README.md

 ##Current Version: 0.0.3

 Big new feature is the ability to enable remembering bar closes.
-How long it remembers can be set via an option, ```cookieRememberDays``` as you can see below.
+How long it remembers can be set via an option, ```cookieRememberDays```, as you can see below.

 ##Installation